 - He gave Robin Williams, Sandra Bernhard, Tim Reid, Marsha Warfield, and John Witherspoon their big breaks while he was head writer for The Richard Pryor Show; he also wrote for Redd Foxx and In Living Color on Fox.

-- He also portrayed Damon Wayans’ father in Bamboozled, directed by Spike Lee.
+- He portrayed Damon Wayans’ father in Bamboozled, directed by Spike Lee.

 Credits